Transparency in the processing of health data

 - Procedures for managing security incidents and data breaches

-- Regular assessments of information security risks
+- Regular information security risk assessments

 - Setting up a business continuity and disaster recovery plan